 Stop the transfer of hospice and long-term care beds to

-A forced transfer happens when patients are forced to move out of their room to be transported elsewhere in the facility or, more commonly, by ambulance to a different facility for the provision of MAID.
+An institutional religious obstruction (also known as a forced transfer) happens when patients are forced to move out of their room to be transported elsewhere in the facility or, more commonly, by ambulance to a different facility for the provision of MAID.

 We have all had the privilege of caring for people throughout their entire life journey.
 Many of the patients we care for may find themselves spending their final weeks and months in assisted living and long-term care facilities and hospices.
 Medical assistance in dying (MAID) has been legal in Canada since 2016 and many patients are familiar with it.
 Some may have an expectation that they may access this service wherever their new home is, which includes assisted living and long-term care facilities, as well as hospices.

 Unfortunately, over the last year, Vancouver Coastal Health (VCH) Authority has been transferring the operation of some of these facilities to faith-based organizations which are permitted to prohibit the provision of MAID in their facilities – despite receiving substantial government funding.

 Recently, VCH declared that it would be handing over May’s Place Hospice to Providence Health Care which means that dying patients who choose MAID will have to be physically transported out of their beds in what is termed a “forced transfer.”